 Our longest equine resident, Mystic, is a 27 year old Standardbred born into the racing industry.
 Abandoned by his trainer when he was young, Mystic calls the sanctuary home where he most enjoys a quiet sunny afternoon sunbathing under the apple tree.
 Mystic is also known as “Mr. Dunk and Bubbles” as he loves to dunk his hay and grain in his water bucket, and don’t think of soaking it for him as he’s an independent boy and wants to do it himself!

 Gabriel, Gabby for short!, is Mystic’s best friend.
 Gabby is a miniature horse who joined the sanctuary in 2003 after we found him shut in a nailed plywood box on his way to slaughter.
 He had come down on a truck with a herd of sheep, and based on his response when he first met the other horses, we don’t think he had any idea he was a horse!
 Gabriel has the heart of an angel; he loves everyone and every thing, and especially loves to eat!
-Gabriel actively serves in our therapeutic horsemanship program.
+Gabriel has served in our therapeutic horsemanship program.

 Ophelia and her adopted brothers, Timothy and Alfalfa arrived in January of 2018.
 A survivor of extreme neglect, Ophelia had lost her mother and litter mate before being rescued and bonded closely with Alfalfa and Timothy.
 Naturally, they came as a trio and are absolutely inseparable!
 Despite her horrendous start in life, Ophelia is the most gentle, intuitive, and loving girl who doesn’t let a morning pass without making sure she gets her nose kisses!